Spring Equinox – Journaling to Invite Balance

 Most of us are at least vaguely familiar with the Wheel of the Year, which in simple terms is a celebration of Nature's seasonal cycle of changes.
 Seasonal change is a response to sunlight, and the cycle of seasons is dictated by the sun.

 Obviously this is more marked the further you get from the equator, and more subtle in tropical parts of the world.
 Not all cultures mark "four seasons."
 The lunisolar Hindu Calendar marks six seasons in the yearly round, and various Indigenous Australian Calendars mark from two to six different seasons.
-But the archetypal energies of growth, expansion, full bloom, contraction, decay, and re-growth are universal.
+But the archetypal energies of birth, growth and expansion, full bloom, contraction, death, decay, and re-growth are universal.

 The Wheel most commonly used today in traditions derived from Northern Europe is a circle divided by eight spokes spaced at approximately even intervals throughout the solar year.
 Four of the spokes mark a significant solar event; the other four mark the midway points between them.